owl73/westmarch-landol/setting.md

 *They say a dwarf lives at the foot of the mountains allong the river.
 I think its a bloody lie.
 But who knows, if he's real, I'd love to buy magic from him.*

+*They say the sisters reside in the forest to the south.
+I'd stay clear of spending too much time there if I were you.*

+*The forest to the north has some weird magic to it.
+Ever since that magician Tulf dissapeard into there, I've got strange feelings from it.*

+*The alchemist just north of here hasn't come into town in a while.
+I wonder if him and his wife are doing alright.*

 ## Legends